Skip to main content

 Browse and download files, including skills, scripts, and workspace data

-A skill can be installed and still unusable.
+An agent’s skill can be installed and still unusable.
 An instance may have the GitHub skill but cannot use it until a matching secret like GITHUB_TOKEN exists and is either global or granted to that instance.

 Read Environment and Integrations together.